 What happens if a private lender services loans without a state license?

 Consequences vary by state but include civil penalties, mandatory disgorgement of fees collected, and in some jurisdictions, loan documents that become unenforceable—meaning you cannot legally foreclose.
 Some states also refer unlicensed activity to the attorney general for criminal investigation.
-Licensing requirements vary significantly; consult an attorney familiar with your specific state’s mortgage servicing laws.
+Licensing requirements differ significantly; consult an attorney familiar with your specific state’s mortgage servicing laws.

 Are trust account violations really that common for private lenders?

 Yes.
 The California DRE identified trust fund violations as its single highest enforcement category in its August 2025 Licensee Advisory.
-Escrow commingling is the most frequent trigger—often the result of lenders managing borrower funds through general operating accounts rather than segregated trust accounts.
+Escrow commingling is the most frequent trigger—the result of lenders managing borrower funds through general operating accounts rather than segregated trust accounts.
 This is a documentation and systems problem, not an intent problem, which is why professional servicing infrastructure addresses it most effectively.

 Does regulatory compliance affect note sale price?